How do Voyager Rover vs. Xprit Xprit 6.5" stack up?

-Voyager Rover has Foot breaks, and Xprit Xprit 6.5" has Foot breaks.
+Voyager Rover has Foot brakes, and Xprit Xprit 6.5" has Foot brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Voyager Rover has Solid and Xprit Xprit 6.5" has Solid.